AnitaMohanta23/Google-Meet-Clone/README.md

 # Google-Meet-Clone

-A Google Meet clone project built using HTML, CSS, Tailwind CSS, and JavaScript.
+A Google Meet clone project built using HTML, CSS and JavaScript.
 The project is responsive and works well on all devices, including mobile, tablet, and TV.

 <div align=center>